ChristianKohler/Homepage/content/posts/2021-07-05-ng-modules-best-practices/index.md

 If you liked the article 🙌, spread the word and [follow me on Twitter](https://twitter.com/KohlerChristian) for more posts on web technologies.

 Did you find typos 🤓?
-Please help improve the blogpost and open an issue [here](https://github.com/ChristianKohler/homepage)
+Please help improve the blogpost and open an issue [here](https://github.com/ChristianKohler/homepage) or post your feedback [here](https://github.com/ChristianKohler/Homepage/discussions/19)